agzam/homebrew-spacehammer/README.md

 - If you have an existing `~/.hammerspoon` directory, it will be backed up with a timestamp before installation
 - If `~/.hammerspoon` is a git repository, you'll get a 5-second warning to cancel and commit/push changes first
 - Your custom configuration in `~/.spacehammer` is preserved during upgrades
+- To install with your own config repository, set the `SPACEHAMMER_CONFIG_REPO` environment variable during installation

 ## More Information